Borstelle History, Family Crest & Coats of Arms

 More information is included under the topic Early Borstelle Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Borstelle family to the New World and Oceana
+Migration of the Borstelle family

 Prussia played an extremely influential role in shaping modern German history.
 It remained a part of Germany until after the Second World War.
 Prussia was divided among the Soviet Union, Poland, East Germany and West Germany.
 Many Prussians became residents of these new countries after the War, and many migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly to Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Borstelle were John Borstall arrived in Maryland in 1678; Agnes Borstel settled in New York in 1849; J. Von Borstel arrived in New York City in 1850; Hans Georg Borstler, who arrived in Philadelphia in 1732.